ReiseNavet/ReiseNavet.github.io/_maas/040-barriers.md

 ---

 ## Barriers and requirements to MaaS data sharing
 During a literature study the following codes relating to barriers and requirements to MaaS data sharing were assigned to the research articles included in the corpus.
+In addition, several requirements related to MaaS were identified in the ReiseNavet project.
+These requirements are prefixed with 'RN:' in the listing below.

-**Annex B1: Codes assigned to Data Sharing Barriers**
+**Codes assigned to Data Sharing Barriers**

 - Economic barriers
   - Cost of compliance with rules and regulations